wsouto/electrs-docker/README.md

 ## A Dockerfile to Build from the Source

-_This image is intended to connect to a local Bitcoin node, but you can use the file `config.toml` to authenticate in a remote node, just copy it to `HOST_ELECTRS_DIR` (see env.example file) and set the bitcoin node credentials._
+_This image is intended to connect to a local Bitcoin node, but you can use the file `config.toml` to authenticate into a remote node.
+To do this, copy it to `HOST_ELECTRS_DIR` (see env.example file) and set the Bitcoin node credentials._

 **References:**